Interested in learning about the power of nonviolence? These are great resources to dive in!

-Syllabus created by Mubarak Awad for promoting nonviolent action.
+Syllabus created by our founder, Mubarak Awad, for promoting nonviolent action.

 University for Peace conducts online courses and degrees in a variety of topics dealing with nonviolence.
-Their course list and registration can be found at: http://www.elearning.upeace.org.
+The link above will take you to the course list and registration.

 Reading About Nonviolence

 The University for Peace also has a helpful list of research and periodic publications relevant to nonviolence and conflict resolution.
-This virtual library can be found at: https://www.upeace.org/pages/scholarly-journal-databases.
+Find great resources on their virtual library.

 The International Center for Nonviolent Conflict has an amazing searchable database relating to civil resistance with resources in multiple languages.
 Their resource library can be found here.